I

 1988 Nissan Stanza

-in 1991, just after that wreck, we acquired our 1988 Nissan Stanza,
+in 1991, just after that wreck, we acquired our 1988 Nissan Stanza

 from a dealership in Cape Girardeau!
 I nicknamed our Stanza “Baby.”

-the floor, and a retractable sunroof!
+floor and a retractable sunroof!
 I loved that car!

 I

-of 1992, we moved the short distance from Charleston to Dexter,
+1992, we moved the short distance from Charleston to Dexter,

 Missouri.
-I became the associate minister, for the much larger church
+I became the associate minister for the much larger church.

-(about 385 attended at the time).
+About 385 attended at the time.
 My role involved preaching often,

 We

-moved from Dexter to Moscow, Russia, on 10/1/1994 – to join two
+moved from Dexter to Moscow, Russia, on 10/1/1994, joining two other

-about our work there.
-I may do so, eventually.
+there.
+I may do so eventually.

 Each